Menstrual Cycle | Keto | Period | PMS | Best Foods | Worst Foods | Supplements

 In addition, ketosis helps reduce the release of the primary hunger hormone ghrelin after successfully losing weight (Sumithran et al. 201327).

-The keto diet also regulates blood glucose and subsequently insulin levels by limiting carbohydrate consumption.
+The keto diet also regulates blood glucose and subsequently insulin levels by limiting carbohydrates.
 Ultimately, glucose is the principal stimulant of the fat-storage hormone.

 For this reason, keto reduces cravings for sweets and allows you to burn fat and lose weight more effectively (Krebs et al. 201328).